 Chartered Accountancy and Company Secretary are two sought-after courses coming under the Commerce stream.
 Regarded as frequently opted courses after 12 Commerce, both CA and CS are often considered as interrelated in terms of course content and professional job profiles.
-However, they may seem similar but are actually CA and CS are two different courses which emphasize on two separate departments in a business firm.
-Also named amongst the toughest exams in India, CA Course aims to equip students with the intricate knowledge of Accounting and Finance whereas, CS provides students with an expert understanding in Corporate Governance and Company Law.
-For all those going through the conundrum of how to decide between these two, here is blog elucidating difference between CA and CS.
+However, they may seem similar but are actually CA and CS are two different courses that emphasize two separate departments in a business firm.
+They are also named amongst the toughest exams in India.
+For all those going through the conundrum of how to decide between these two, here is a blog elucidating the difference between CA and CS.

 This Blog Includes: